 Senior clinical lecturer

-Sheeba Irshad is a senior clinical lecturer and breast cancer medical oncologist at Guy’s and St Thomas’ NHS Trust.
+Sheeba Irshad is a senior clinical lecturer and breast cancer medical oncologist at Guy’s and St Thomas’ NHS Foundation Trust.
 Following her return from The Sidney Kimmel Comprehensive Cancer Center at John’s Hopkins University; she was appointed as a clinical deputy head of King’s College London Breast Cancer Now Research Unit Programme in 2018.
 She is also the deputy chair for NCRI’s for the Breast Cancer group.

 The goal of Sheeba's research group is to find effective immunotherapy treatments for patients.